Our lawyers handle brain injury cases, including brain stem injuries, mostly from either birth injuries or motor vehicle

 - 2019, New Jersey: $5,100,000 Settlement The plaintiff, 53 at the time, goes to the ER.
 Signs point to brain bleeding, such as confusion, sluggishness, headache, and a score on the Glasgow scale that continues to worsen.
-However, the physicians do not order a CT-scan to look for bleeding, and instead place her under psychiatric care.
+However, the physicians do not order a CT scan to look for bleeding, and instead place her under psychiatric care.
 She has a history of bipolar disorder, but her symptoms—which also include slurred speech and altered mental status—should have made physicians know to check for brain issues.
 Additionally, her family insists that it is a stroke, not a psychiatric episode, that she is experiencing.
-Because a CT-scan is not immediately ordered, the severe stroke she is having goes undiagnosed for hours.
+Because a CT scan is not immediately ordered, the severe stroke she is having goes undiagnosed for hours.
 This causes excessive bleeding and possible brainstem herniation.
 She suffers from brain damage and must live in a group home due to her cognitive impairments.
-This lawsuit, involving the defendant nurses, hospital resident, and emergency practice group, settles prior to trial at $5.1 million.
+This lawsuit, involving the defendant nurses, hospital resident, and emergency practice group, settles before trial at $5.1 million.

 - 2019, Ohio: $1,500,000 Settlement A young woman with a congenital spinal defect, chronic scoliosis, and a Chiari II malformation—when the cerebellum and brainstem protrude through the base of the skull—undergoes surgery to repair the Chiari II malformation.
 The surgeon does not properly perform the procedure, causing her to suffer cranial nerve palsies, paralysis of her face and eyes, severe headaches, nausea, weakness, and an inability to swallow.
 The surgery was intended to “decompress” the area.
 By removing part of the skull, the surgery should have relieved pressure on the brain tissue.
 However, the surgeon put in titanium plates, filling some of the extra space he had just created by removing a portion of the skull.
 An expert testified that this was an inappropriate decision.
 Furthermore, the surgeon fails to properly notify the woman and her family that the surgery did not work.
 She and her parents are awarded $1.5 million.
 Her parents are included in the settlement because they claim “loss of consortium,” the loss of their daughter’s companionship and association.